 Supplement password policies with client training — particularly instructing clients not to re-use organization passwords anyplace else.
 Feeble worker passwords improve the probability that information will be traded off.

 Use Multi-Factor Authentication (MFA)

-Set up on a user-by-user premise, multi-factor authentication supplements a strong password policy.
-It checks their login, whether clients are signing in from the workplace IP address or their local Starbucks.
+Set up a user-by-user premise, multi-factor authentication supplements a strong password policy.
+It checks their login, whether clients are signing in from the workplace IP address, or their local Starbucks.